The Experiential Entrepreneurship Curriculum (ExEC) will help your students learn:

 We’ve spent years testing and iterating a structured set of comprehensive exercises that we know teach entrepreneurial skills in an engaging way – online or in-person.

-Why waste your time trying to tie together a set of unrelated exercises you compile from around web?
+Why waste your time trying to tie together a set of unrelated exercises you compile from around the web?
 Use a set of rigorous, cohesive lessons that will engage your students.

 Use the “Best Entrepreneurship Curriculum Available”